Jennifer Lopez Gets Sexy On Instagram As Drake Woos Rihanna Amid Grammy Shocker

 As for how Rihanna herself is doing amid all this drama and Grammy losses, the Huffington Post pointed out that with the help of a bejeweled flask, the songstress is doing just fine.

 That dazzling diamond-encrusted flask made for an iconic Rihanna moment despite the disappointment among those who agree with Drake that her album Anti was overlooked at the Grammy Awards.
-But while Beyoncé found a way to turn lemons into Lemonade, Rihanna found a way (thanks to her flask) to turn a disappointing award ceremony into a great time.
+But while Beyonce found a way to turn lemons into Lemonade, Rihanna found a way (thanks to her flask) to turn a disappointing award ceremony into a great time.

 Loving @rihanna bejewelled flask #Grammys pic.twitter.com/Rbny8pkFKo